leorenis/logbook/cloud/azure/commands.md

  # Azure Cloud
 Azure is a cloud computing platform developed by Microsoft.
-It offers a range of cloud services, including computing, analytics, storage, networking, and AI.
+It offers a range of cloud services, including computing, analytics, storage, networking, and IA.

 ### See more
 - https://azure.microsoft.com/en-us/pricing/purchase-options/azure-account?icid=azurefreeaccount